A Digital Platform for Precision Oncology

 1) The reader, which can be reused many times, serves as the base of the platform.
 It accepts any number of different cartridges that test for different pathogens.

-2) The test cartridges, which are used when connected to the reader, are single-use, disposable devices that identify single or multiple diseases.
+2) The test cartridges, which are used when connected to the reader, are single-use, disposable devices that identify single or multiple diseases or cancerous biomarkers.
 Users will be charged for results on a SaaS platform model.

 Bluetooth Reader